Scope creep

-Scope creep (also called requirement creep, or kitchen sink syndrome) in project management refers to changes, continuous or uncontrolled growth in a project’s scope, at any point after the project begins.
+In project management, scope creep or feature creep is continuous or uncontrolled growth in a project's scope, generally experienced after the project begins.
 This can occur when the scope of a project is not properly defined, documented, or controlled.
 It is generally considered harmful.
-It is related to but distinct from feature creep, because feature creep refers to features, and scope creep refers to the whole project.
+These harms include overruns in costs, schedule, or both.
+Though if scope creep is well managed, it can help projects by creating a better final product.
+Scope creep cannot be entirely prevented, so mitigating its harms is done by managing it after noticing it.
+Scope creep has at least some presence in every project, and it can endanger many of them.
+Scope creep is also known as requirement creep, kitchen sink syndrome, mission creep, or feature creep, with the last two relating especially to government/military projects and software projects, respectively.
+Sometimes, scope creep and feature creep are defined separately, with scope creep referring to scope enlargements and feature creep referring to adding extra features.

 Common causes

 Poorly defined project scope

 Ineffective project management communication between a client and the project manager is a leading effect of project scope creep.
 An assignment that is not understood correctly will turn out to be completely different from clients vision.
 With that being said clients can also be to blame as they may not see a clear vision of what they want.

+Project vagueness or complexity

+A factor in scope creep is when an unexpected hurdle comes up, and arguments occur on if the scope of work document covers it.
+When certain documents are either too technical or lack critical details, scope creep can appear through interpreting these documents.
+As a project is planned to be longer or more complex, instances of scope creep are more likely, which could harm the project.

 Failure to capture all requirements

 Properly defining project scope requires thorough investigation by the project manager during the initial planning phase of a project.
 Failure to gather all information from all relevant stakeholders is a common reason for incomplete scope statements and missing requirements, which can frequently and easily lead to scope creep later in the project.
 It is essential that everyone on the team understands the project requirements thoroughly -- and that the project sponsor and relevant stakeholders have signed off on those requirements -- before execution of the project begins.